fhill2/starfarm/README.md

 - install requirements
 - add your github PAT token and paste into globals.py - or use pass
 - edit/confirm locations for STARFARM_DIR, REPO_TAG_DIR, PLUGIN_DIR in globals.py
-- create tags.yaml in project root
+- create tags.yaml in $HOME/.config/starfarm

 ### Example tags.yaml